-Answer: Into a row level trigger based on a table trigger body cannot read data from same table and also we cannot perform DML operation on same table.
+Answer: Into a row-level trigger based on a table trigger body cannot read data from the same table and also we cannot perform DML operation on the same table.

 - If we are trying this oracle server returns mutating error oracle-4091: table is mutating.

-- This error is called mutating error, and this trigger is called mutating trigger, and table is called mutating table.
+- This error is called mutating error, and this trigger is called a mutating trigger, and the table is called a mutating table.

-- Mutating errors are not occured in statement level trigger because through these statement level trigger when we are performing DML operations automatically data committed into the database, whereas in row level trigger when we are performing transaction data is not committed and also again we are reading this data from the same table then only mutating errors is occured (Top 50 Oracle Interview Questions and Answers pdf).
+- Mutating errors are not occurred in statement-level trigger because through this statement-level trigger when we are performing DML operations automatically data committed into the database, whereas in the row-level trigger when we are performing transaction data is not committed and also again we are reading this data from the same table then only mutating errors occur.